joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/21/world/europe/germany-foreign-plot-hidden-guns.html

 **Case Challenging Mamdani’s Rent Freeze Is Moved to Manhattan**\
-`The ruling is a win for Mayor Zohran Mamdani, who argued that the case be heard in Manhattan and not in Staten Island where the lawsuit challenging the decision had been filed.`\
+`The ruling is a win for Mayor Zohran Mamdani, who argued that the case be heard in Manhattan.
+The lawsuit challenging the rent freeze had been filed in Staten Island.`\
 https://www.nytimes.com/2026/08/21/nyregion/nyc-mamdani-rent-freeze-courts.html

 **Por qué China cree que puede resistir la presión económica de EE.
 UU. a Irán**\